BukunmiAdebayo/FCBDTA-Group-14-Project-Fashion-Types-/README.md

 ## Data Source
 ---
-The primary data source used is the Fashion Types.xlsx and thu=is open source of datasets can be downloaded freely from open onlone sources like Kaggle or Google Data
+The primary data source used is the Fashion Types.xlsx and this open source of datasets can be downloaded freely from open online sources like Kaggle or Google Data.

 Tools Used
 ---